foundation-model-stack/fastsafetensors/README.md

 fastsafetensors is an efficient safetensors model loader.
+This library is tested with python 3.9-13 and pytorch 2.1-2.7.

+Disclaimer: This repository contains a research prototype.
+It should be used with caution.

+# Features

 We introduced three major features to optimize model loading performance:
 1. Batched, lazy tensor instantiations
 2. GPU offloading for sharding, type conversions, and device pointer alignment.